MoonFlowww/Thot/docs/README.md

 model.to_device(torch::cuda::is_available()); // accept true || false
 ```

+## Adding Layers and Blocks

 The model holds a directed acyclic graph of computational blocks and layers.
 You can
 construct it incrementally with `.add()`.

-## Adding Layers and Blocks

-Each `.add()` call can be tagged with an identifier to make graph connections clearer.

 ```cpp
 model.add(Thot::Layer::FC({258, 10, /*bias*/true}, Thot::Activation::GeLU, Thot::Initialization::HeNormal))